hmatejx/Interstellar-Whisper/README.md

 ## TODO
-- [] Implement password-protection of the seed files.
+- [ ] Implement password-protection of the seed file.
+- [ ] Implement the defined message encodings.
+- [ ] Make the implementation clener (refactor).
+- [ ] Provide library for integrating into wallet software.